top of page

 LABYRINTH/MAZE PLAYGROUND

-This will be such a fun addition to your playpen, or you can make a larger one with higher sides as more of a playpen.
+This will be a fun addition to your playpen, or you can make a larger one with higher sides as more of a playpen.

 Watch that your hamster doesn't chew through the cardboard....don't leave him unattended in any cardboard structure.